lijunxian111/ChemVlm/README.md

 1. Create an 'image' folder under the root dir.
 2. Download the image files <a href=''>here</a> and put them under the image folder.
 Like this: 'image/chem_ocr/...'.
 Remember to keep the initial name of the folder!('mm_pure_fix' refers to MMCR-bench)
 3. Use test_chemvlm_res.py to generate answers to questions.
 4. For SMILES ocr task, use test_smiles_ocr.py for exact scores of answers.
 For MMCR tasks, use GPT series as a judge to calculate scores.
-For MMChemBench, you can read scores easily since they are multiple choice problems.
+For MMChemBench, you can read scores easily through read_multiple_choice_scores.py since they are multiple choice problems.

 ## Reference
 If this help you, please kindly cite: